MohammadA98/Trigonometry-homework-helper/README.md

 Please feel free to add or ask me to add more features to help you with your math homework.
 A GUI for the program might be coming later.
 I will try to add more to the program as often as i can, i currently have a few ideas in mind.
-This is my very first GitHub project and i'm more than open to new ideas and i would love if others helped improve this program.
+This is my very first GitHub project and i'm more than open to new ideas and anyone who wants to work on this as well.